fitnr/censusname/readme.md

 #### Formatters

 You can specify arbitary reformatting functions that are run on each part of the name before they are returned.
-By default, the package includes a surname formatter that tries to intelligently format names like in the raw data like OHALLORAN (to O'Halloran).
+By default, the package includes a surname formatter that tries to intelligently format raw names like OHALLORAN (to O'Halloran).

 You can specify formatters with a dict that targets each part of a name.
 The formatters should be a list of functions.